Simplifying eDiscovery: 5 ways Onna's Google Workspace connector boosts productivity

 But that's not all.
 Vault's export formats require additional changes to get them ready for review in eDiscovery platforms.
 Vault also struggles to export a subset of data easily due to file control limitations and the numerous steps required to complete the process.
 As a result, you may end up exporting more data than necessary, leading to extended review times and increased review costs.

 The solution: Customizable export options for clean and comprehensive exports

 After data collection, processing, and early case assessment, the next step is exporting.
 Onna’s Google Workspace connector streamlines this process by allowing for an unlimited data set to be exported.
-It offers various export options (like native format, PDF format, or cloud transfer) for easy uploads to review platforms, and ensures consistent export across multiple data sources simultaneously — Google Workspace (Gmail, Google Drive), Slack, and many more.
+It offers various export options (like near-native format, PDF format, or cloud transfer) for easy uploads to review platforms, and ensures consistent export across multiple data sources simultaneously — Google Workspace (Gmail, Google Drive), Slack, and many more.